ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/_review.md

     - questions:
         question: >
-            Linear Algebra code benefit from large SVE vectors
+            Does linear algebra code benefit from large SVE vectors?
         answers:
-            - Yes,
+            - Yes, linear algebra benefits from large vectors
-            - No, makes no difference
+            - No, it makes no difference
-            - Depends on the implementation
+            - Maybe, it depends on the implementation
         correct_answer: 1
         explanation: >
-            Yes, in general code that involved calculations that involve vectors, matrices and tensors benefit from larger vectors, this was why the A64FX SVE CPU uses 512-bit SVE vectors.
+            Yes, in general code that involves calculations with vectors, matrices, and tensors benefits from larger vectors, this was why the A64FX SVE CPU uses 512-bit vectors.